Excitonic insulator emerging from semiconducting normal state in $1T$-TiSe$_{2}$

-CDWs of disparate mechanism may uncover their nature in the normal state above $T_c$, that is, via exhibiting semimetallic or semiconducting behavior.
+The EI view was furthermore reinforced by calculating the doping dependence of the critical temperature $T_c (x)$ and the spectroscopic features in the low temperature limit.
+These calculations were done with the same set of parameters as the $T_c$ calculations of undoped samples and were in agreement with experimental observations.
+We note again that the EI phase emerges only out of a semiconducting normal state (positive $E_g$).
+The semiconducting state above $T_c$ and EI below together should give a coherent picture of $1T$-TiSe$_2$.

+The semimetallic or semiconducting normal state behavior turns out to be a crucial facet of underlying physics which may help uncover nature of CDWs of disparate mechanism.
 The underlying physics of the Peierls instability or Jahn-Teller distortion is to lift degeneracy or to reduce DOS at the Fermi level by a CDW distortion to lower the free energy.
 This implies that a metallic DOS at the Fermi level is favored for the Peierls instability or Jahn-Teller distortion to be operative.
 On the other hand, the excitons may condense in the metallic or insulating states in, respectively, BCS or BEC regimes.
 Therefore, a CDW out of a semiconducting normal state is expected to be an excitonic nature.
-This physical anticipation is indeed borne out to be the case for TiSe$_2$ by detailed material specific calculations in this Letter.
-We have shown that the BEC of $T_c \approx 200$ K can be realized in $1T$-TiSe$_2$ from the three electron and one hole bands of indirect gap of $E_g \approx 0.11$ eV from the screened Coulomb interaction.
-The semiconducting normal state above and excitonic insulator state below $T_c$ together should give a coherent picture of $1T$-TiSe$_2$.
+This physical anticipation is indeed borne out to be the case for TiSe$_2$ by detailed material specific calculations in this paper.
 We anticipate our approach to be applied to wider class of problems and materials where the exciton condensation is yet to be explored.